NVIDIA/VisRTX/devices/gl/README.md

 WGL/Windows support is not yet implemented

-Some of the reported ANARI features are still aspirational.
+Some of the reported ANARI extensions are still aspirational.
 The following may not be (fully) implemented yet:

 - Cone geometry
 - Curve geometry